-1. Section 015639 "Temporary Tree and Plant Protection" for temporary protection of existing trees and plants that are affected by selective demolition.
-2. Section 311000 "Site Clearing" for site clearing and removal of above- and below-grade improvements not part of selective demolition.
+- 1. Section 311000 "Site Clearing" for site clearing and removal of above- and below-grade site improvements not part of building demolition.

-A. Remove: Detach items from existing construction and dispose of them off-site unless indicated to be salvaged by the Owner.
+- A. Remove: Detach items from existing construction and dispose of them off-site unless indicated to be salvaged.